reflex-media/lesgo-docs/docs/basics/error-handling.md

 ### Configuration

 The sentry configuration for your application is located at `src/config/sentry.js`.
+Or copy [this file](https://raw.githubusercontent.com/reflex-media/lesgo/master/src/config/sentry.js) to that path.

 You may also simply update the respective environment files in `config/environments/*` as such: